DRM-TM/Dream/README.md

 Dream. is a dream sharing mobile application.

-The front end is written using Ionic http://ionicframework.com/
+The front end is developed with Ionic http://ionicframework.com/

-The back end is developed in D
+The back end is written in D

 Installation
 --------------